Ken Doherty: Career

 Doherty played against Ronnie O'Sullivan, the defending champion, in the second round of the 2018 UK Championship.
 Doherty was sharp throughout the first half of the first session, leading 3–1, then he extended his lead further to 4–1, but O'Sullivan fought back to win the next 4 frames.
 Doherty was able to force a decider, but ultimately just one error from him was enough for his opponent to finish the frame, to prevent Doherty from causing a considerable upset in the tournament where many seeds fell to lower-ranked players already, and more would follow.
 Doherty would be the only player that came close to defeating the eventual champion, as the other matches, with the exception of the final, produced very one-sided results.

 Doherty's loss in the 2020 World Championship qualifying meant that he finished the season outside the top 64 and fell out of the tour.
 However, he was given an invitational tour card to continue playing professional snooker in the 2020–21 and 2021–22 seasons.
 The same occurred at his loss in the 2022 World Championship qualifying, for the 2022–23 and 2023–24 seasons, and at the end of the 2023–24 season, when Doherty had dropped to 79 in the world rankings, but was able to remain on the World Snooker Tour after being given a further two-year invitational card by the governing body.

 Playing style

-Despite being most renowned as an intelligent tactician, he is a heavy scorer as well when amongst the balls at close quarters.
+Despite being known as a tactician, he is also a heavy scorer at close quarters.
 This relatively cautious approach has led to the nickname "Crafty Ken".

 For most of his career, Doherty played with a warped cue randomly selected from the cue rack in Jason's, a club where he practised.
 He humorously revealed that the club manager originally wanted £5 for it, but Doherty haggled him down to £2.
 At the 2025 World Snooker Championship qualifiers, Doherty switched to a different cue for the first time in his professional career, likening the change to a "new romance".